Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?: Introduction

-where $w_{\chi_i}$ is the conformal weight of the matter field $\chi_i$.
-But if the masses are constant parameters, then \eqref{mat-action} is not form-invariant under \eqref{gauge-t'}.
-Take, for illustration, the Lagrangian density of the Dirac fermion:\footnote{Here we use the following signature of the metric: $(-,+,+,+)$.
-We follow the notation of \cite{quiros_prd_2025}.}
+But if the masses are constant parameters, then \eqref{mat-action} is not form-invariant under \eqref{scale-t}.
+Take, for illustration, the Lagrangian density of the Dirac fermion:\footnote{We use the following signature of the metric: $(-,+,+,+)$, and follow the notation of \cite{quiros_prd_2025}.}